ModelEarth/localsite/start/README.md

-# Story Page Starter
+# Page Starter

-1. Place your text within a README.md file in each of your story's folders.
+1. Place your text within a README.md file in a local folder inside your webroot.
-2. Copy this index.html file to display each README.md file.
+2. To display your README.md file, copy the current page using View Page Source and save as index.html.

 <a href="steps/">More setup steps</a>